conoro/ytpodders/README.md

 * YTPodders will have exited.
 Now you can add subscriptions and have YTPodders generate your Podcast feed for you on Dropbox as follows:
   * ytpodders add url_of_youtube_user_or_channel
-  * ytpodders run
+  * ytpodders.exe or ./ytpodders, depending on your platform
   * After the run is completed, take the RSS URL presented and paste it into your Podcasting App on your phone e.g. [BeyondPod](http://www.beyondpod.mobi/android/index.htm) on Android or the built-in iPhone Podcasting App
   * You can continue to add/delete/list/enable/disable subscriptions and run ytpodders whenever you wish to get the latest
-  * Linux and OSX users can setup a Cronjob to do this automatically whenever they want
-  * TODO: Windows users scheduling
+  * It takes just a minute to add ytpodders to the Windows Task Scheduler so that it runs automatically whenever you want.
+Ditto as a cronjob on Linux.

 ## Development Installation
 * Basically the same as the above except